 SETH R. MERRITT

-I write about infrastructure, memory, and the lives built in the aftermath of abandonment.
-My work moves across the rural Ozarks, coastal Spain, the highlands of central Mexico and drought-stricken California.
-I'm a sociologist by training and a writer by practice, working through interviews, oral history, and archives to trace how people survive when the systems meant to sustain them collapse.
-I live with my wonderful wife between the Ozark hills of southern Missouri and Mexico City.
-Some of what I write is about love, and some of it is about what remains when institutions and intimacy fail together.
+I write about survival, memory, and the lives built in the aftermath of collapse.
+My work moves across the rural Ozarks, central Spain, the highlands of central Mexico, and drought-stricken California.
+I’m a member of the Western Cherokee Nation of Arkansas and Missouri—a tribe erased by recognition, but still living in the hills I come from.
+I'm a writer by practice and a sociologist by training.
+I work through interviews, oral history, and archives to trace how people endure when the systems meant to sustain them disappear or stop working.
+I live with my wife between the Ozark hills of southern Missouri and Colonia Guerrero, in Mexico City.
+Some of what I write is about love.
+Some of it is about land.
+A lot of it is about what remains when institutions and intimacy fail together.